UAE reach Asian Cup last-16 despite 2-1 defeat to Iran

 Palestine wrapped up their Group C campaign in style with a 3-0 win over Hong Kong after Oday Dabbagh grabbed a double, securing their spot in the last-16 as one of the four best third-placed teams.

-Iran won the group after beating the UAE 2-1 to finish with nine points.
+Iran won the group after beating the UAE, known as 'The Whites,' 2-1 to finish with nine points.

 Palestine were on course to finish second when Iran led UAE 2-0.
 But an injury-time goal from UAE's Yahya Al-Ghassani pushed Palestine back to third on goal difference after both teams finished with four points.